Hawaii Locals Want Fewer Tourists But Here’s The Problem

 After 9/11, Hawaii talked about diversifying the economy.
 After the 2008 Great Recession, same conversation.
 After COVID, definitely the same conversation.
 After Lahaina burned, here we are again.

-One longtime resident commented, “This discussion has been going on since I was in high school, 1971-1973”.
+One longtime resident said this discussion has been going on since they were in high school, 1971 to 1973.

 Fifty years.
 We’ve been talking about moving away from tourism dependency for fifty years.
 And what’s changed?